stephanie-K/portfolio/README.md

 ## STILL UNDER CONSTRUCTION

 **Next steps**
-- add summaries for Video and Going Green on the Work page
 - add content to Video Games page
 - add content to Going Green and add links to wireframes docs
 - improve content to CICA new online system